spatie/laravel-stripe-webhooks/README.md

 ### Retrying handling a webhook

 All incoming webhook requests are written to the database.
-This is incredibly valueable when something goes wrong handling a webhook call.
-You can easily retry processing the webhook call, after you investigated and fixed the cause of failure, like this:
+This is incredibly valueable when something goes wrong while handling a webhook call.
+You can easily retry processing the webhook call, after you've investigated and fixed the cause of failure, like this:

 ```php
 use Spatie\StripeWebhooks\StripeWebhookCall;